Diversity & Inclusion

 SUPPLIER DIVERSITY

-US Foods® has a commitment to diversity and is continuing to build a supplier diversity program that enhances our network of vendor partnerships with small businesses and companies that are owned and operated by a diverse spectrum of people, consisting of women, minorities, veterans, LGBT+ and individuals with disabilities.
+US Foods® has a commitment to diversity, and is continuing to build a supplier diversity program that enhances our network of vendor partnerships with small businesses and companies that are U.S.-based and more than 51% owned, controlled and operated by a diverse spectrum of people, consisting of women, minorities, veterans, LGBT+ and individuals with disabilities.
 We are expanding our diverse supplier network through membership organizations, such as:

 - National Minority Supplier Development Council (NMSDC)